A hearing assessment is a non-invasive procedure which is tailored to the needs of each patient but must contain certain fundamental tests.

 Auditory processing tasks which provide information regarding how your brain processes auditory information.

-By completing these assessment tasks, the Audiologist gains insight into your hearing ability and can provide you with the most appropriate guidelines for management.
+By completing these assessment tasks, the Audiologist or Acoustician gains insight into your hearing ability and can provide you with the most appropriate guidelines for management.

 Signs and Symptoms of a Hearing or Listening Problem

-You should see an audiologist as soon as you can if you experience:
+You should see an audiologist or acoustician as soon as you can if you experience:

 1) Increased difficulty in hearing clearly in the presence of other, competing sound, such as a noisy restaurant or if a radio or television is on in the same room.